-To add a vector overlay to a tile plot, select the Add Overlay>Vectors option from the tile plot's Plot pull-down menu.
-(This capability is planned to be added to the Fast Tile Plot in a future release, these options are currently grayed out for the Fast Tile Plot) The Vector Overlay dialog box asks you to select the formula for the horizontal component and the formula for the vertical component.
+To add a vector overlay to a tile plot, select the Add Overlay>Vectors option from the tile plot's Plot pull-down menu (Figure 11-14).
+(Because this capability has not yet been added to VERDI for Fast Tile Plots, these options are currently grayed out for that plot type) The Vector Overlay dialog box (Figure 11-19) asks you to select the formula for the horizontal component and the formula for the vertical component.
 The formulas listed in the Vector Overlay dialog box are obtained from the formula list in the Formula pane.
-If the formula that you would like to use is not listed in the Vector Overlay dialog box, check to be sure that you have loaded the dataset that contains the variable of interest (for example, UWIND), and that you have created a formula UWIND[x], where x is the dataset number associated with the dataset that contains UWIND.
+If the formula you would like to use is not listed in the Vector Overlay dialog box, check to be sure that you have loaded the dataset that contains the variable of interest (for example, UWIND), and that you have created a formula UWIND[x], where x is the dataset number associated with the dataset that contains UWIND.
 Once you have selected the two components, click OK, and the vector overlays will be displayed on the plot.
+Currently, vectors are plotted in the center of the grid cell.
+UWIND and VWIND are typically obtained from METDOT3D, which are defined at dot points or cell corners.
+Plotting the wind vector at their calculated locations and adjusting the length of the wind vector based on the magnitude of the wind speed will be added to the Fast Tile Plot in a future release.

-An example of an ozone concentration tile plot with wind vector overlays is shown in Figure 11-17.
-By default the vectors are all given the same length.
+An example of an ozone concentration tile plot with wind vector overlays is shown in Figure 11-20.
+By default, the vectors are all given the same length.
 The thickness of the line width used to draw the vector indicates the magnitude of the vector; a larger-magnitude vector is drawn with a thick line, a smaller-magnitude vector with a thinner line.
 At this time there is no user control over how the vectors are displayed, and there is no option to remove the vectors from a tile plot.